Alby-Git/bachelor-tools/README.md

 * **Paul Zierep:** For his mentorship and expertise in guiding the development and implementation of the project, particularly in the areas of bioinformatics and data analysis.
 * **Rand:** For the significant assistance with Planemo and SeqPrep, facilitating key aspects of the project's development.
-* **Galaxy Project Team:** For providing an excellent platform for bioinforma tics research.
+* **Galaxy Project Team:** For providing an excellent platform for bioinformatics research.
 * **SeqPrep and mOTUs Developers:** For their contributions to microbiome data analysis tools.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>